kieron-bit/DB-Software-ERP/README.md

 Workforce management (projects, work hours, correction requests).

-Finance management (invoices, balances, payments).

 Export and reporting (data history, file generation).

 Roadmap

-At the moment, I am focusing on improving the Notes module based on user feedback, making it more intuitive and useful for day-to-day project communication.
+At the moment, I am focusing on improving the Notes module based on experts feedback, making it more intuitive and useful for day-to-day project communication.

 The next phase will concentrate on finance-related features: